Learn the 5 local SEO tips you can use to rank for Google Near Me Searches.

 Tip 2: Write a complete business description

 Businesses with complete and accurate information are easier to match with relevant searches.
-Write a description that tells what your business does, and what the users can benefit.
+Write a description that tells what your business does, and what the users can benefit from.

 Make sure to include your opening hours.
 This is to let your potential customers know when you’re available.

-You can also consider to include your target keywords in the description to optimize your ranking.
+You can also consider including your target keywords in the description to optimize your ranking.

 Tip 3: Check your coordinates on Google Maps